MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

   - `namespaceanddescendants` - (Requires compiler version 3.x or higher and Visual Studio 2019) This scope suppresses warnings in a namespace and all its descendant symbols.
 The `namespaceanddescendants` value is ignored by legacy analysis.

-- **Target** - An identifier that is used to specify the target on which the warning is being suppressed.
+- **Target** - An identifier specifies the target on which the warning is being suppressed.
 It must contain a fully qualified component name.

 When you see warnings in Visual Studio, you can view examples of `SuppressMessage` by [adding a suppression to the global suppression file](../code-quality/use-roslyn-analyzers.md#suppress-violations).
 The suppression attribute and its required properties appear in a preview window.